Possible Dynamical Pathways to the Misalignment of the VHS 1256-1257 System: Introduction

 Circumbinary planets (CBPs, i.e., Tatooine-like systems) had captured the community’s interest even before their discovery by Kepler \citep[e.g.,][]{Doyle+11,Orosz+12N,Welsh+12,Welsh+15,Kostov+13,Kostov+14,Schwamb+13}.
 In fact, candidate exoplanets orbiting binary stars had been identified well before the first Kepler detection (Kepler-16).
 CBPs are expected to be very common \citep[e.g.,][]{Asensio-Torres+18,Martin18,Kostov20b}, since binary stars and planets are both multitudinous \citep[e.g.,][]{Offner+22}.
 Anecdotally, the fact that circumbinary planets are often among the first to be identified by a new detection technique (pulsar timing, microlensing, transits) already suggests that they are not rare.
 Based on the first 16 \citep{Baycroft+25} systems detected by {\tt Kepler}, \cite{Armstrong+14} estimated a {\em minimum\/} CBP occurrence rate between about 10\% and 50\% (in the {\tt Kepler} sample), depending critically on the assumed planetary inclination distribution.

-Misalignment of CBP orbits is expected to be a natural consequence of the formation and evolution of close stellar binaries \citep[e.g.,][]{Munoz+15PNAS,Munoz+15,Hamers+15c,Martin+15,Childs+21Polar,Doolin+11,Georgakarakos13,Smullen+16,Sutherland+19,Chen+19,Chen_Martin+20,Chen_Martin+21}.
+Misalignment of CBP orbits is expected to be a natural consequence of the formation and evolution of close stellar binaries \citep[e.g.,][]{Munoz+15PNAS,Munoz+15,Hamers+15c,Martin+15,Childs+21Polar,Doolin+11,Georgakarakos+24,Smullen+16,Sutherland+19,Chen+19,Chen_Martin+20,Chen_Martin+21}.
 Moreover, it was shown recently that highly misaligned systems, where the planetary orbit is nearly perpendicular to the binary orbital plane, can be stable configurations \citep{Naoz+17,Zanardi+17,Vinson+18,DeElia+19}.
 Circumbinary discs in a polar orientation have been observed, and any planets formed from these discs would be misaligned \citep[][]{Cuello+19, Kennedy+19}.
 These so-called ``polar orbits'' \citep{Far+10} involve strong secular coupling between the planet and the inner binary.

 Against this backdrop, we focus on a unique test system called the VHS J125601.92-125723.9 system (hereafter referred to as VHS 1256).
 This system is composed of two low-mass (total mass $~0.141 \pm 0.008$~M$_{\odot}$), highly eccentric brown dwarfs orbited by a retrograde, nearly polar massive super-Jupiter \citep{poon+24, Dupuy+23, Stone+16, Gauza+15, Rich+16, Zhou+20, Bowler+20, Miles+23} in a hierarchical triple configuration (see Figure \ref{fig:cartoon} for an illustration).
-The inner binary is very eccentric ($e_{1}=0.883$) with a semimajor axis (SMA) $a_{1}$ of $1.96 \pm 0.03$~au, while the tertiary companion has a SMA $a_{2}$ of $383$~au and eccentricity $e_{2}$ of $0.7$ \citep{Dupuy+23, poon+24}. \citet{poon+24} measured the rotation period of $22.04 \pm 0.05$ hours for VHS 1256b, the tertiary.
-Further, \citet{Dupuy+23} presents a bimodal distribution for the mass of VHS 1256b, peaking at $12$~M$_{\rm J}$ and $16$~M$_{\rm J}$.
+The inner binary is very eccentric ($e_{1}\sim0.883$) with a semimajor axis (SMA) $a_{1}$ of $1.96 \pm 0.03$~au, while the tertiary companion has a SMA $a_{2}$ of $\sim383$~au and eccentricity $e_{2}$ of $\sim0.7$ \citep{Dupuy+23, poon+24}. \citet{poon+24} measured the rotation period of $22.04 \pm 0.05$ hours for VHS 1256 b, the tertiary.
+Further, \citet{Dupuy+23} presents a bimodal distribution for the mass of VHS 1256 b, peaking at $\sim12$~M$_{\rm J}$ and $\sim16$~M$_{\rm J}$; the bimodality of this distribution arises because the tertiary's mass and age are consistent with evolutionary tracks for both a deuterium inert model and a deuterium fusing model \citep{Dupuy+23}.
 See Table \ref{tab:vhsobs} for the full orbital parameters of the system.